-The easiest way to understand the format of the input textFile is to use
+To understand the format of the input textFile use

-the REGDMP command with no arguments to dump the current contents of
+the REGDMP command (22,288 bytes, Windows 2000 Resource Kit) with no arguments to dump the current contents of

 Values should come before child keys, as they are associated with the previous key at or above the value's indentation level.

 For key names, leading and trailing space characters are ignored and not included in the key name, unless the key name is surrounded by quotes.
 Imbedded spaces are part of a key name.

 Key names can be followed by an Access Control List (ACL) which is a series of decimal numbers, separated by spaces, bracketed by a square brackets (e.g. [8 4 17]).
 The valid numbers and their meanings are: